osmandapp/web/main/docs/user/plugins/trip-recording.md

 To start using *Trip recording widgets*, you need to make all of the following settings:
 - [Enable the plugin](../start-with/first-steps.md#how-to-configure-plugins).
 - Configure Trip recording for the required [profile](../personal/profiles.md) or configure a general setting for [all profiles](http://osmand.net/docs/user/plugins/trip-recording.md#establish-options).
 - Add the necessary **Trip recording widgets** to the screen.
-This setting is *individual for each profile*.
+This setting is **individual for each profile**.

 ### Add Recording widget

-The [Distance/Start-Stop widget](../widgets/info-widgets.md#-trip-recording-widgets) is needed to quickly check if you are recording or not, as well as for quick access to the recording settings and information about it.
+The [Distance/Start-Stop widget](../widgets/info-widgets.md#-trip-recording-widgets) is used to quickly check if you are recording or not, and for quick access to the recording settings and information about it.
 The widget is added automatically when the Trip recording plugin is enabled.

 <Tabs groupId="operating-systems">